Joshua-Coded/javascript_details/README.md

 it is considered a number by javascript. consider writing typeof NaN in the console ans see what you will get.

+2. variables are like labels for values. we can store a value and give it a name so that we can refer back to it late, use that value to do ..stufff, or change it later on.